Wyndham's Theatre, London

 Important Info: PLEASE NOTE: This show has a strict no latecomers policy.
 As there is no interval, latecomers will miss the show in its entirety.
 Please allow ample time to avoid disappointment.
-This production contains strong language and real cigarettes will be used.
+In addition, re-entrance may be refused once the performance has started.

 Red Photos & Video

 For the latest show headed to the Wyndham’s Theatre audiences will be treated to a production that re-teams some of its creative talents from its premiere production back in 2009.